percona/dbaas-catalog/docs/proposals/00-dbaas-community-catalog.md

   - Logging & Tracing
   - Monitoring

-Such catalog will allow to separate different concerns, to have smaller repos/images/systems, to harden security by reducing the scope.
+Such a catalog will allow for separating different concerns, having smaller repos/images/systems, for hardening security by reducing the scope.

 ### User Stories (Optional)